The hopper dredger Pedro Alvares Cabral on the Elbe, with terminals, harbour cranes and the Köhlbrand Bridge in the background

 Sediment management is climate protection

-Transporting goods by large ocean-going vessels is particularly climate-friendly.
-However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbor basins must be continuously cleared of excess sediment.
-With proper sediment management, significant reductions in climate-impacting emissions can be achieved.
+Transporting goods by large seagoing vessels is particularly climate-friendly.
+However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbour basins must be continuously cleared of excess sediment.
+With the right sediment management, significant reductions in climate-impacting emissions can be achieved.

 Large ocean-going vessels as climate-friendly modes of transport

-Comparison of the average CO2 emissions of individual means of freight transport.
+Comparison of average CO2 emissions from individual modes of freight transport.
 Sources: umweltbundesamt.de and IMO

 Climate-friendly dredgers